meteor/meteor/ISSUE_TRIAGE.md

 The first step is in determining whether the issue is a bug, help question or feature request.
 Read on for more details.

-We have [Stale bot](https://github.com/probot/stale) watching this repository with these [settings](https://github.com/meteor/meteor/blob/devel/.github/stale.yml) and closing stale issues (40 days without activities).
-Issues marked as `Stage:Confirmed` or `Stage:Ready` are never considered stale.

 ### Bugs

 1. Duplicates should be closed and marked as such.